Mean Median Mode: Contents (Click to skip to that section):

 Note: In some versions of SPSS, you may only have to click “Continue” once and it may not give you an option for chart type.

 The frequency results will appear as output.
-The top part of the output will display the mean, mode and median.
+The top part of the output will display the mean median mode.

 If you scroll down, the frequency table will also show you the mode.
 The mode is defined in statistics as the number with the highest frequency (for this sample data set, the number appearing the most is 66, with two results in the frequency column).

 Finding the TI 83 mean or TI 83 median from a list of data can be accomplished in two ways: by entering a list of data, or by using the home screen to type the commands.
-Using the list feature is just as easy as entering the data onto the home screen, and it has the added advantage that you can use the data for other purposes after you have calculated your mean, mode and median (for example, you might want to create a TI 83 histogram).
+Using the list feature is just as easy as entering the data onto the home screen, and it has the added advantage that you can use the data for other purposes after you have calculated the mean median mode (for example, you might want to create a TI 83 histogram).

-Steps for the Mean, Median and Mode on the TI 83
+Steps for the Mean Median Mode on the TI 83

-Watch the video for the mean and median or read the steps underneath (for the mode, see this note):
+Watch the video for the mean and median on the TI 83:

 Example problem: Find the mean and the median for the height of the top 20 buildings in NYC. the heights, (in feet) are: 1250, 1200, 1046, 1046, 952, 927, 915, 861, 850, 814, 813, 809, 808, 806, 792, 778, 757, 755, 752, and 750.